iGArshOntario/Strongspoon/replit.md

 # Strong Spoon - High-Protein Yogurt Ordering Platform

 ## Overview
-Strong Spoon is a full-stack e-commerce platform for a Canadian health-focused yogurt brand.
+Strong Spoon is a full-stack e-commerce platform for a Canadian health-focused yogurt brand **serving Regina, SK only**.
 It enables customers to browse high-protein yogurt flavors, customize orders with toppings, add items to a shopping cart, and complete purchases using Stripe.
 The platform features a responsive design, a complete shopping cart system, and a secure checkout flow, with a flat pricing model of $9.99 per 250g cup, including all toppings and taxes.
+Customers can choose between **delivery** or **pickup** during checkout.
 The business vision is to provide a seamless and premium online ordering experience for health-conscious consumers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.